ENGR 106. Introduction to Engineering, 3 credits

 Students are required to demonstrate service to the discipline in the form of 10 hours minimum volunteer work.
 Service hours may be earned by participating in sponsored outreach programs, judging sponsored engineering events, science fairs, or invention competitions.
 Students are also required to attend a seminar.
 Prerequisites: Approval from advisor.

 ENGR 296.
-Manufacturing Processes: Fundamental and Computer-Aided • 4 credits
+Manufacturing Processes: Fundamental and Computer-Aided, 3 credits

 Fundamentals of manufacturing processes including founding processes, machining, forming, and assembly.
 Provides knowledge and ability to apply computer-aided manufacturing technology as a cost-effective strategy.
-NC, CNC, CAD/CAM, robotics, vision systems, PLC's and other technologies are investigated and their applications explored.
+NC, CNC, CAD/CAM, robotics, vision systems, PLCs and other technologies are investigated and their applications explored.
 Two hours lectures and two hours labs per week.
-Prerequisites: ENGR 270; ENGR 111, 112.
+Prerequisite: ENGR 106.

-Dynamics and kinematics of particles and rigid bodies in rectangular, polar and spherical coordinates.
+Dynamics and kinematics of particles and rigid bodies in rectangular, polar, and spherical coordinates.
 Work-energy and impulse-momentum theorems for rigid body motion.
 Oscillations of particles and systems.
 Applications to engineering systems.
-Prerequisites:
+Prerequisite: ENGR 220.

 Field design, laboratory, or library research of an approved topic in engineering.
 Must be different from other courses, but may be an extension of an existing course.
-May be repeated once for credit.
-Prerequisites: Instructor approval.
+May be repeated for up to 6 credits.
+Prerequisite: Instructor approval.

 Student will complete department exit survey and/or interview.
-Prerequisites: Final semester engineering student.
+Prerequisite: Final semester engineering student.

 ME 310.
 Engineering Measurements and Instrumentation • 3 credits